mathebuddy/mathebuddy/doc/smpl.md

 Some function also require dimensions.
 These are embedded into `<...>`.

+Notation: We write data type `VOID` for functions that do not return any value.

 - **`abs ( x : INT|REAL|COMPLEX ) : REAL`**

   Returns the absolute values of `x`.